ASPIRE High School Mentoring Program

 - APL Drive: Main Laboratory Entrance (0.8 miles from Route 29)

-- Building 26 (Warfare Analysis Laboratory): Right turn onto Sanner Road, then second right entrance
+- Building 26 (Collaborative Analysis Center Laurel): Right turn onto Sanner Road, then second right entrance

 - Building 23 (Space Integration Test Facility): Right turn onto Sanner Road, then fifth right entrance, followed by a right turn toward Building 23 (0.8 miles from Johns Hopkins Road)